Football in Scotland: Origins

 A game known as "football" was played in Scotland as early as the 15th century.
 It was prohibited by the Football Act 1424, as it distracted men from their marital duties, and although the law fell into disuse, it was not repealed until 1906.
 The sport was played by commoners and royalty, such as King James VI and Mary, Queen of Scots, alike.
 In Perth, apprentices progressing to become master craftsmen in the 16th century had to pay for a banquet and a game of football.

 There is evidence for schoolboys playing a "football" ball game in Aberdeen in 1633 (some references cite 1636) which is notable as an early allusion to what some have considered to be passing the ball.
 In the 1700s, Football was known to cause riots and severe damage to both property and players.
 Football in general had almost an ill repute.
 Football was mainly played during times of festival like New Years Day or Fastern's E'en.
 During these events, football was a "mass participant, low regulation event".
 There were also separate matches for men and women.
 Association Football's use as a leisure sport started in the 1840s as working schedules started to shift with the introduction of the half day work schedule on Saturdays.
 This search for "rational recreation" was brought upon by the temperance movement along with city municipal and philanthropic projects.
 By the late 1800s, Association Football was one of the major cultural activities among the male population of Western Scotland, both as player and as spectator.
-Railroads helped with accessibility for travel to games in other cities, making a professional league viable.
-Of the thirty seven football grounds in existence in 1887, twenty of them were within one hundred yards of a railroad station.
+Railways helped with accessibility for travel to games in other cities, making a professional league viable.
+Of the thirty seven football grounds in existence in 1887, twenty of them were within one hundred yards of a railway station.

 It is clear that the game was rough and tackles allowed included the "charging" and pushing/holding of opposing players ("drive that man back" in the original translation, "repelle eum" in original Latin).
 It has been suggested that this game bears similarities to rugby football.
 Contrary to media reports in 2006 there is no reference to forward passing, game rules, marking players or team formation.
 These reports described it as "an amazing new discovery" but has actually been well documented in football history literature since the early twentieth century and available on the internet since at least 2000.

 Scottish Football Association

 The Scottish Football Association (SFA) is the principal organising body for Scottish football.
 Members of the SFA include clubs in Scotland, affiliated national associations as well as local associations.
 It was formed in March 1873, making it the World's second oldest national football association.
-The founding clubs were Queen's Park, Clydesdale, Vale of Leven, Dumbreck, Third Lanark, Eastern Granville and Kilmarnock.
+The founding clubs were Queen's Park, Clydesdale, Vale of Leven, Dumbreck, Third Lanark, Eastern, Granville, and Kilmarnock.

 The SFA is responsible for the operation of the Scotland national football team, the annual Scottish Cup and several other duties important to the functioning of the game in Scotland.